v-kosyanchuk/chemNet/README.md

 # chemNet
-Neural network for computation hydrogen-air combustion kinetics
+Neural network for computation of hydrogen-air combustion kinetics